Jules Tournier, from Napoleon to the conquest of space

 If the material is a "warp and weft" , we then speak of weaving.
 This is done on large looms, like this one...

-Their looms allow you to insert up to 12 different threads at a time.
-That's the only way to get a tweed with such colors.
+Their looms allow up to 12 different threads to be inserted at once.
+This is the only way to obtain a tweed with such colours.

-In the other case, the fabric is obtained by forming a mesh .
-We then talk about knitting.
+In the other case, the fabric is obtained by constituting a mesh .
+We then speak of knitting.

-The kind of flying saucer on the right is a knitting machine.
+The flying saucer-like thing on the right is a knitting loom.

-This is the key stage of the whole process, the one where we give the fabric its final touch .
-Wool fulling, felting, scraping, applying technical finishes...
+This is the key stage of the whole process, where the fabric is given its final touch .
+Fulling the wool, felting, scraping, applying technical finishes...
 Everything happens on these large machines!

 The flagship of French creation

-The work and skills of Jules Tournier were recognized by the State, which awarded the weaver the Living Heritage Company label.
-This “distinguishes manufacturing excellence and rare know-how”.
+Jules Tournier's work and skills have been recognized by the State, which awarded the weaver the Entreprise du Patrimoine Vivant label.
+This "distinguishes manufacturing excellence and rare know-how."

 company-living-heritage-logo

-This label rewards emblematic companies of French craftsmanship and industry.
-Among the other "EPVs", we can, among others, name the embroiderer Lesage as well as the jeweler Chaumet.
+This label rewards companies that are emblematic of French craftsmanship and industry.
+Among the other "EPVs", we can name the embroiderer Lesage. as well as the jeweler Chaumet.

-It seems like nothing, it’s a little piece of our heritage.
+It may seem like nothing, but it is a small piece of our heritage.

 But the story with Jules Tournier is not over!
-We will therefore meet very soon to present our new wool jackets...
+So we'll meet again very soon to present our new wool jackets...
 And in the meantime, you can (re)discover our jackets and coats .

 LEAVE US A COMMENT Style questions, personal points of view, good tips to share?
 We validate your comment and respond to you within a few hours